Managing family technology

 Devices and apps

 Apple, Google, and Microsoft develop the operating systems that run on most of the computers, phones, and other devices families are likely to use.
 Only recently have they spotlighted family controls for filtering content, managing screen time, accessing apps, etc. That said, all three also have areas where they can improve their offerings, and all of them suggest use of their tools is most effective when part of a family discussion about acceptable technology use.
-Additionally, Fall 2018's updates to iOS 12 (Apple) and Android Pie (Google) include tools to help people better monitor their own use of their devices.
+Additionally, since 2018 both iOS (which runs on Apple iPhones and iPads) and Android (running on other manufacturers' phones) have included tools to help people better monitor their own use of their devices.